anthonyquizon/zoetrope/README.md

-# zoetrope
+# Zoetrope

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME

-## License

-Copyright © 2016 FIXME

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+A lightweight library for keeping IO at the edges of your apps browser GUI.